elovejoy5/sls-js-graphql-demo/README.md

-A quick technical demo of how to set up a GraphQL API w/ Javascript on AWS
+A quick technical demo of how to set up a GraphQL API w/ Javascript on AWS.
+Video:

 [![Video of this demo](https://img.youtube.com/vi/U2ASfG69yRY/0.jpg)](https://www.youtube.com/embed/U2ASfG69yRY?start=815)